centreon/centreon-documentation/en/upgrade/centreon-ha/upgrade-from-21-04.md

 * Access to the web UI menus.
 * Poller configuration generation + reload and restart method.
-* Schedule immediate check (Central + Pollers) and acknowledge, downtime etc.
+* Schedule immediate checks (Central + Pollers) , acknowledgements, downtimes, etc.
 * Move resources or reboot active server and check again that everything is fine.